Skip to main content

 PCOS and insulin resistance interact tightly.
 Most women with PCOS have underlying insulin resistance, which drives androgen excess, irregular cycles, and acne.
 Treating insulin resistance with metformin, inositol, or GLP-1 often improves cycle regularity and fertility.

-Intermittent fasting can help reverse insulin resistance for many patients, especially when paired with protein-forward meals and resistance training.
+Intermittent fasting can help reverse insulin resistance for many patients, particularly when paired with protein-forward meals and resistance training.
 It is one tool, not a magic bullet, and it does not work well for shift workers, athletes in heavy training, or anyone with a history of disordered eating.

 Alcohol affects insulin resistance by raising triglycerides, accumulating fat in the liver, and disrupting sleep.
 Two or more drinks a night for several weeks can show up as worse fasting insulin and a worse glucose curve on a CGM.
 This is data, not dogma.
 You decide what trade-off is worth it.